How to Build a Draft League POKEMON Team

 Rounds 7+: Niche counters

 Now you know your opponents' rosters are taking shape.
 Pick specifically to punish what they've drafted.
 An answer to their primary win condition is worth more than your 7th attacker.
+In small leagues where you play the same opponents multiple times, targeted counter-picks in late rounds can win entire series before a single battle is played.

 5 Common Draft League Mistakes